 We will continue to grow our member relationships through the increased usage of our products and services.
-This is in keeping with our value proposition which is to Grow Your Money.

-Our members have told us that they want their financial institution to help them grow their money and we agree.
-It's a win-win proposition because when our members grow their money, we grow our money.
+Our members have told us that they want their financial institution to help them achieve financial success and we agree.
+It's a win-win proposition because when our members succeed, we succeed.

-In 2020 our assets grew consistently throughout the year, \$771 million to \$874 million.
-Loans also grew 6% during the year increasing from \$610 million to \$646 million.
-Member deposits grew every month this year, and we were pleased with over 14% growth, ending the year at \$795 million, up from \$695 million the year before.
+In 2021 our assets grew consistently throughout the year and we hit a new milestone as we reached just over \$1 billion, growing from \$874 million the year prior.
+Loans grew 15% during the year increasing from \$646 million to \$743 million.
+Member deposits increased consistently throughout the year, and we achieved 15% growth, ending the year close to \$913 million, up from \$795 million the year before.
 We are very pleased with these results given the current economic environment.

 Our members diversify their deposit holdings by opening accounts with our brokers and mutual fund representatives.
-Currently we administer \$184 million in deposits through our advisory services representatives.
-In 2020 we reached a new milestone, as we now manage over \$1 billion in assets!
+Currently we administer \$274 million in deposits through our advisory services representatives.

 Growth is being pursued on many levels.
 We work with our members to grow their net worth and holdings with the credit union and our wealth management partners.
 The growth of our members is assisted through our Member Rewards program.
 This is in place of a traditional cooperative patronage model and was designed based on what our members told us would be a fair level of incentive for their loyalty and doing business with Prairie Centre Credit Union.
 Member Rewards encourages members to utilize more products and services from Prairie Centre.
-The financial benefit to our members from Member Rewards through increased deposit rate and reduced loan rates for members was \$1,579,882 in 2020; 30% more than our Member Rewards in the prior year.
+The financial benefit to our members from Member Rewards through increased deposit rates and reduced loan rates was \$2,126,865 in 2021, 34% more than our Member Rewards in the prior year.
 We are thrilled with members profiting through their participation as member-owners.